Showing posts with label Tarot. Show all posts

 The four lower spheres or flowers relate to the Human Self with all of our quirks, loves and insecurities.
 The fifth sphere up from the bottom is where we begin to connect with our Higher Self and its beauty & power.
 The Higher Self is also the Guiding Star in the card on the left.

 The message is that reaching for our Higher Self and the doors that it opens for us involves stepping out of our comfort zone - or in my case, being dragged out lol.
-One of my first Kabbalah teachers used to say our biggest joy was on the other side of our biggest fear, this combination of cards speaks to that!
+One of my first Kabbalah teachers used to say that fears grow stronger the more we wimp out of facing them, it becomes magnetic.
+Do it once, and you’ll be happy - or at least relieved and a little bit more at ease.

 Here is an Introduction to the Tree of Life - it can be seen on a cosmic level as 10 spheres of energy, but also on a personal level with the bottom sphere is under your feet and the top sphere is on your crown chakra.
 The middle sphere of Beauty aligns with the Heart & Solar Plexus Chakras.
 These energies are all active in our unconscious and we can work with tarot and with psychology to access them.